-Protecting soil, water, and living things is the goal of the guiding Conservation Strategy document which was created by a diverse group from the watershed community.
+Protecting soil, water, and living things is the goal of the guiding Conservation Strategy document which was created by a diverse group of people, from all walks of life, from the watershed community.

 Monitoring was one of the actions the community asked Ausable Bayfield Conservation to continue.